Bob Dole, Kansan, veteran, political leader, dies at age 98

 Dole said the things he learned that year made him a better senator.
 The Dole Institute says it also marked the beginning of a new stage in his career with increased bipartisanship and outreach to Democrats.

-Dole got married for a second time in 1975.
+Dole got married for the second time in 1975.
 He and his wife, Elizabeth Hanford Dole, would become one of Washington’s most well-known power couples.

 At the Republican National Convention In 1976, Gerald Ford chose Dole as his running mate instead of keeping his liberal Vice President Nelson Rockefeller.
 It was a surprise to Dole who thought Ford was going to choose Texas Governor John Connally.